 This is an interactive wheel.
 Please click on the wheel to access the list of practice standards.
 Alternatively, you can download the pdf above

 There are three components to the Standards Framework for Oral Health Practitioners:

 - Ethical principles - the ethical principles of oral health practice

 - Professional standards - what practitioners must do to ensure they adhere to the ethical principles of oral health practice

 - Practice standards - detailed standards related to specific practice areas

 Collectively, the ethical principles, professional standards and practice standards form the Standards Framework, and define the standard of ethical conduct, clinical and cultural competence that all registered oral health practitioners legally must meet.

-We protect public health and safety by requiring all oral health practitioners to meet our standards before they can practise dentistry, dental hygiene, dental therapy and dental technology in New Zealand.
+We protect public health and safety by requiring all oral health practitioners to meet our standards before they can practise as a dentist, dental hygienist, dental therapist, oral health therapist, orthodontic auxiliary, clinical dental technician and dental technician in New Zealand.